Podari Zhizn: Podari.Life

-On 1 June 2015, Podari.Life Inc was founded in the United States by a group of enthusiasts who have volunteered at Podari Zhizn.
-Its mission is to advance public education about childhood cancer and to increase awareness among medical professionals in Russia.
+On 1 June 2015, Podari.Life Inc. was founded in the United States by a group of enthusiasts who had previously volunteered with Podari Zhizn.
+Its mission is to advance public education about childhood cancer and to raise awareness among medical professionals in Russia.

 Mission and goals

 The foundation engages in multiple activities in the field of oncology in Russia.
 Its stated goals are: